 Reading time : 8 min

-If your cat is a good hunter, it can happen that its territory is lacking prey, or prey have been hunted by other cats.
+If your cat is a good hunter, it can happen that their territory is lacking prey, or prey have been hunted by other cats.
 Your cat might then be tempted to travel further away to find new catches.

-During their walks, your cat rubs its face, scratches trees, and pees to diffuse its pheromones and leave a trace.
+During their walks, your cat rubs their face, scratches trees, and pees to diffuse their pheromones and leave a trace.
 Even if they remain very rare, there are stories of cats finding their way back home after months of wandering.

-If a cat breaks its routine, it is important to report it.
+If a cat breaks their routine, it is important to report it.
 Notify your vet that your cat has gone missing, they will be on the lookout if someone brings a cat that might look like yours.
 Be sure to microchip your cat beforehand and update their data regularly.
 You can also let your local animal warden know that your cat has gone missing.

 It is also very important to let your neighbours and any passers-by know of your cat’s disappearance.
 Put up lost posters and hand out flyers with a picture of your cat, any distinctive signs, and your contact information.